citp/privacy-policy-historical/a/an/ano/anovaculinary.com.md

-> *The following text is extracted and transformed from the anovaculinary.com privacy policy that was archived on 2016-05-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160518071523id_/http%3A//anovaculinary.com/pages/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the anovaculinary.com privacy policy that was archived on 2017-02-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170206130355id_/https%3A//anovaculinary.com/pages/privacy) for the most accurate reproduction.*

 # Anova Culinary Privacy Policy - Anova Culinary

-Last modified: December 12, 2014
+Last modified: June 1, 2016

 ### COLLECTION: